 METHOD AND METHODOLOGY :

 - The primary sources of collection of the data would be from SEBI, Derivatives Exchange, Bombay Stock Exchange (BSE) and National Stock Exchange (NSE), MCX, NCDEX, Financial Institutions, Merchant Bankers apart from brokers who would be trading in these exchanges.
 Purposeful Random Sampling technique has been administered for collecting primary data.

-- The research would include primarily the study of the existing mechanism of various methods of trading in stock exchanges (derivatives, badla etc.), its history, success, and failures.
+- The research would include the study of the existing mechanism of various methods of trading in stock exchanges (derivatives, badly, etc.), its history, success, and failures primarily.

-- Study the emergence of derivatives method of trading in the world and in India.
+- Study the emergence of derivatives method of trading in the world and India.

-- Studying its regulatory structure, comparing it with badla system, by finding out their weaknesses and strengths.
+- They are studying its regulatory structure, comparing it with the badla system, by finding out their weaknesses and strengths.

-- Studying the impact of derivatives trading on the Indian Financial System.
+- To Study= the impact of derivatives trading on the Indian Financial System.